cgomillion/ActiveChat/README.md

 User Stories:

--- When the user enters localhost3000/ they will see the home page with a brief introduction along with a link to each of the chat roomson file and, a create new chat room button.
+-- When the user enters localhost3000/(App LINK) they will see the home page with a brief introduction along with a link to each of the chat rooms on file and, a create new chat room button.

 --(stretch) User will be able to create a profile , and edit only his/hers/their posts